ChronoDK/GodotBigNumberClass/README.md

 myBigNumber.plus(myBigNumber2)

 It supports very big numbers, with hundreds of digits so very useful in an idle game.
 Also it can format the number to a short string in AA-notation like 2.00M for two million, or for bigger numbers something like 4.56AA, 7.89ZZ or even bigger.

-myBigNumber.toAA()
+This converts the Big number to an AA-notation string: myBigNumber.toAA()

+You can also convert it to large name notation like billion, trillion or even octovigintillion like this: myBigNumber.toLargeName()

-Simply put the Big.gd file in your project and you are good to go.
+Simply put the Big.gd file in your project as an Autoload and you are good to go.